unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

 ************

 If you’re new to the UNT Libraries (UNTL) system, this document gives a brief overview of how to interact with the edit system.
-For more information about entering/formatting metadata values, you should review the :doc:`UNTL Metadata Quick Start Guide <guides/quick-start-guide>`.
+For more information about entering/formatting metadata values, you should review the :doc:`Metadata Quick-Start Guide </guides/quick-start-guide>`.
 Additionally, links within this overview connect to more specific portions of the documentation for both technical information and metadata guidelines.

 The overall process outlined here is: